Viking Swords have a reputation for being brutal, heavy, and unwieldy.

 Their offering to the world of Viking swords is no exception - but for this one, historical accuracy takes a back seat.

-Hanwei have almost bowed out of the Viking sword market, but they still have at least one that has been doing the rounds for years.
-Whether or not it will stand the test of time though remains to be seen...
+Hanwei have almost bowed out of the Viking sword market, but they still have at least a couple of swords that has been doing the rounds..

 Darksword Armory have actually had quite a decent range of super tough, beater Viking swords over the years.
 Not all of them have been reviewed here, but from what has you should get a pretty good idea of what to expect from their offerings.